 Civil War Commemoration & Living History Weekend

-A pivotal moment in the history of both Belle Grove and our nation will be commemorated in 2014 at the 150th anniversary of the Battle of Belle Grove or Cedar Creek.
+A pivotal moment in the history of both Belle Grove and our nation will be commemorated October 17-20, 2014 at the 150th anniversary of the Battle of Cedar Creek.
 Events will take place throughout Cedar Creek Belle Grove National Historical Park by Belle Grove Plantation, the National Park Service, Cedar Creek Battlefield Foundation, and Shenandoah Valley Battlefield Foundation.
 Click here for a calendar of events.

 Additional Shenandoah Valley in the Civil War Links

 Virginia Civil War Sites Index

 Virginia Museum of the Civil War/New Market Battlefield State Historic Park

 Kernstown Battlefield Association